WhitelistVideo

 Switch from Bark If:

-• Your child has unlimited cellular data
+• Your kid has a data plan.

 How to Transition Away from Bark on iPhone